After purchasing your projector, what’s next? Do you just turn it on and point it towards your screen?

 Sometimes projectors are mounted visibly from the ceiling.
 You can see them hanging down and angled towards the projection screen.

-Special tools called brackets are needed to attach them firmly to the ceiling.
+Special equipment called brackets are needed to attach them firmly to the ceiling.

 The brackets come in two sections called plates.
 One plate is to be attached to the ceiling, and the other, to the projector itself.